-In addition, the limitation described in item (ii) above does not require that any person, including any non-Mexican pension fund, retirement fund or financial institution, register with the Ministry of Finance and Public Credit (Secretaría de Hacienda y Crédito Público, or the "SHCP") or the Tax Administration Service (Servicio de Administración Tributaria) to establish eligibility for an exemption from, or a reduction of, Mexican withholding tax.
+In addition, such item (iii) does not require, and should not be construed as requiring, that any person, including any non-Mexican pension fund, retirement fund or financial institution, of any nature, register with, or provide information to, the Ministry of Finance and Public Credit or Tax Administration Service to establish eligibility for an exemption from, or a reduction of, Mexican withholding tax.

-We will remit the full amount of any Mexican taxes withheld to the applicable Mexican taxing authorities in accordance with applicable law.
-We will also provide the Trustee with documentation satisfactory to the Trustee evidencing the payment of Mexican taxes in respect of which we have paid any additional amounts.
-We will provide copies of such documentation to the holders of the notes upon request.
+The Company and the Guarantors will provide the Trustee with documentation satisfactory to the Trustee evidencing the payment of Mexican taxes in respect of which we have paid any Additional Amount.
+We will make copies of such documentation available to the holders of the notes or the paying agent upon request.